• Menu

 Q. What’s the best way to fly to/from Morocco?

-A. Our tour starts in Casablanca and ends in Essaouira (where Marrakech is the closest international airport).
+A. Our tours start in Casablanca and end in Essaouira (Marrakech is the closest international airport).
 You’ll definitely want to fly into Casablanca but it’s up to you whether you return from Casablanca or Marrakech.
 Flights can be comparably priced whether you fly round trip Casablanca or into one city (Casa) and out of another (Marrakech).

 Q. Can I arrive early into Casablanca?